Artanidos/airpg/README.md

 There are no different classes instead each character can learn skills from different trees.
 These trees are divided into tanking, healing, magical damage and physical damage.

-The following games inspired me to build this game: Gladiabots, World of Warcraft, [Worlf of Textcraft](http://www.text-craft.com/)
+The following games inspired me to build this game: [Gladiabots](https://gladiabots.com/) and [Worlf of Textcraft](http://www.text-craft.com/)